DistributedSystemsGroup/zoe/README.md

 ### Swarm/Docker

-For testing you can use also a single Docker instance, just set its endpoint in the configuration file mentioned above.
+For testing purposes, you can use a single Docker instance, by setting its endpoint in the configuration file mentioned above.

 To use Swarm, we use an undocumented network configuration, with the docker bridges connected to a physical interface, so that containers on different hosts can talk to each other on the same layer 2 domain.